 Indiana’s new drug law is meant to be a powerful asset in fighting the opioid epidemic.
 It seeks to reduce drug deaths by allowing a prosecutor to pursue harsh charges against an accused drug dealer who may have a connection to an overdose death.

-If you have been charged with a drug trafficking crime, you need an experienced lawyer on your side.
+If you have been charged with a drug trafficking crime, you need an experienced criminal defense lawyer on your side.
 Do not hesitate to call an Indianapolis drug lawyer at Hessler Law as soon as possible.